 Rather than trying to cover every social network out there, we’re focusing on the ones kids use the most.How we developed this guide

-YouTubeYouTube allows you to watch, create and comment on videos.
-You can create your own YouTube account, playlists and channel with a public profile.
+YouTubeYouTube allows you to watch, create and comment on videos on a public profile.

-TumblrTumblr is a social networking site that lets you share text, photos, quotes, links, audio clips, slideshows and videos and live broadcasts.
+TumblrTumblr is a social network that lets you share photos, videos, live broadcasts and other content.

-TwitchTwitch is a live video game website.
-You can watch playbacks of games being played by other people, live stream your own games and chat to other gamers.
+TwitchTwitch is a live video game site to watch playbacks of games, live stream your own and chat to others.

-SteamSteam is an entertainment platform which lets you play games, create your own in-game content, broadcast live videos and chat to other members of the community.
+SteamSteam is an entertainment platform which lets you play games, create, and chat to other members.

 To children, online life is real life.
 We've joined forces with O2 to help parents explore and understand online life as kids know it.